hraberg/mimir/README.md

 Evaluation of `mimir.well/run-once` is lazy, so you can do: `(take 1 (n-queens))` when calling a rule directly.
 In contrast, all results are realized by `mimir.well/run` each iteration to figure out if another run is needed.

-And as [Martin](http://martinsprogrammingblog.blogspot.co.uk/) pointed out, this example is "at least two orders of magnitudes" too slow!
+And as [Martin](http://martinsprogrammingblog.blogspot.co.uk/) pointed out, this example is "at least two orders of magnitude" too slow!

 ```clojure
   ; Rosencrantz' problem from chapter 1, "Rules to the Rescue" in Jess in Action: